PRIYANSHUSETHI/Credit-Score-Classification/README.md

 The default classifier is `RandomForestClassifier` from scikit-learn, achieving strong performance on the test set.

-Other models evaluated:
-- Logistic Regression
-- Gradient Boosting Classifier

-Each model’s accuracy is compared visually.

----

-## 🔍 SHAP Explainability

-Used `shap.TreeExplainer` to identify the most influential features on the credit score prediction.
-This provides a transparent, interpretable model.

 ---

 ## 🎯 Predict Your Credit Score